-X 1 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2014

-OR

-URITIES EXCHANGE ACT OF 1934 13 OR 15(D) OF THE SE TRANSITION REPORT UNDER SECTION

-to For the transition period from

-ssion file number 0-14535 Commis

-(Exact name of registrant as specified in its charter)

-Georgia 58- 1631302 (State or other jurisdict ion of incorporation or org ganization) (I.R.S.
-Employ er Identification No.) 75 Piedmont Av venue, N.E., Atlanta, Georg ia 30303 (Address of p principal executive offices) (Z ip Code) (Registrant's telephone number, including area code) (404) 659-5959 Securities regi stered pursuant to Section 12 (b) of the Act: None.
-Securities regi stered pursuant to Section 12 (g) of the Act: 20,000,000 Shares of Common Stock, \$1.0 O par value (Title of class) Indicate by check mark YES NO • if the registrant is a well-kno own seasoned issuer, as defin ned in Rule 405 of the Securitie s Act.
-X • if the registrant is not require ed to file reports pursuant to Section 13 or Section 15(d) of the he Exchange Act.
-X · · · nths (or for such shorter pe to be filed by Section 13 or 15 (or riod that the registrant was requ days.
-C X pursuant to Rule 405 of Reg on its corporate website, if any, ulation S-T during the precedir X the best of registrant's kno Regulation S-K (§ 229.405 of the wledge, in definitive proxy or in to this Form 10-K. lerated filer, a non-accelerated fi r reporting company" in Rule 12 e defini tions Large accelerated filer Accelerated filer Non-accelerated file (do not check if a smaller repo Smaller Reporting Cor npany [X The number of shares outstanding for each of the registrant's classes of common stock as of March 27, 2015 was: 2,063,951 shares of Common Stock, \$1.00 par value, 90,000 shares of Non-Voting Common Stock, \$1.00 par value.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-X
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2015 OR ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\ Commission file number 0-14535 CITIZENS BANCSHARES CORPORATION (Exact name of registrant as specified in its charter) 58-1631302 Georgia (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 230 Peachtree Street, N.W., Suite 2700, Atlanta, Georgia 30303 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) (404) 659-5959 Securities registered pursuant to Section 12(b) of the Act: None.
+Securities registered pursuant to Section 12(g) of the Act: 20,000,000 Shares of Common Stock, \$1.00 par value (Title of class) Indicate by check mark YES NO • if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. П X • if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act. П X • whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 $\times$ during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. • if the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required X to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or such period that the registrant was required to submit and post such files). • if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. • whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-The aggregate market value of common stock held by non-affiliates of the Registrant, based on the last sale price of \$8.91 per share on June 30, 2014, was approximately \$11,778,167.
+The aggregate market value of common stock held by non-affiliates of the Registrant, based on the last sale price of \$9.86 per share on June 30, 2015, was approximately \$13,184,430.